jbush001/RustNetworkStack/README.md

 This is a user space TCP/IP network stack (work in progress).

 It's my first real Rust program (other than simple tutorials).
-I've been wanting to dig into Rust more deeply with a more substantial project for a while, and this one seemed like an interesting challenge.
-I have written a network stack before: I coded the one on the T-Mobile Sidekick at Danger from scratch many years ago, but that was in C. I've used many languages in my career, and it's often just a matter of adapting to a new syntax, but Rust has some concepts that are fundamentally different than most other languages and it's been fun trying to adapt to them.
+I've been wanting to dig into Rust more deeply with a non-trival project for a while, and this one seemed interesting.
+I have written a network stack before many years ago but that was in C.

+I've used a lot of different languages, and it's often just a matter of adapting to different syntax, but Rust has some concepts that are fundamentally different than other languages and it's been fun and challenging learning to use it.

 I've also recently gotten access to Github Copilot and have been using it heavily on this, which has been an interesting experience.
 It seems